bettyblocks/betty_resource/README.md

 ## Introduction

 This gem is created to map resources directly to the Betty5 API with ease.
-Just include the gem in your Gemfile, configure the Betty5 API credentials and your good to go!
+Just include the gem in your Gemfile, configure the Betty5 API credentials and you're good to go!

 ## Installation